 There should be proper security mechanisms in place to ensure that all transactions done via your website are protected, especially if you’re operating an e-commerce site.
 Even if you don’t intend to turn your website into a business, the availability of Secured Socket Layer (SSL) certificates is an indicator that the VPS hosting provider is experienced and capable in terms of securing their accounts.
 Also, check if they offer 24/7 network monitoring.

 8. Control Panel

 Industry favorites like cPanel and Plesk make server management a breeze.
 Ask the prospective provider if such tools are included in their packages.
-When it comes to this area, be very selective since user-friendly tools will reduce your learning curve hence you’ll be able to focus more on your core competencies.
+When it comes to this area, be very selective since user-friendly tools will reduce your learning curve, hence you’ll be able to focus more on your core competencies.

 9. Customer Support

-Providers that offer 24/7 technical support should be at the top of your list since you’ll never know when your website will experience technical difficulties.
+Providers that offer 24/7 technical support should be at the top of your list, since you’ll never know when your website will experience technical difficulties.
 Do they have multiple contact options?
-It would be a good idea to try contacting a company’s support team even before you sign up so that you’d have an idea about their response time and quality.
+It would be a good idea to try contacting a company’s support team even before you sign up, so that you’d have an idea about their response time and quality.

 Advantages of a VPS:

 The advantages of VPS hosting are many.
 Virtual private servers behave just like separate machines, meaning that they can be rebooted independently of each other, and even have separate software and operating systems installed on them.
-VPS hosting is a great compromise between shared hosting arrangements offered by most hosting services, and a full, dedicated server.
+VPS hosting is a great compromise between the shared hosting arrangements offered by most hosting services, and a full-dedicated server.
 Users of VPS hosting have what amounts to an entire server dedicated to them alone, but for much less money than a dedicated server.
 This means that the performance of other users on the same hardware is not likely to impact their virtual server at all.

 You can avoid the restrictions imposed by Shared Hosting.